Data Science in a Glass Box

 Trust should be queryable

+One thing I didn’t expect was that QA itself could become data.
 Instead of producing HTML reports or transient CI comments, release validation can produce structured datasets.
-Those datasets become their own historical record.
+Those datasets can become their own historical record.

 A framework, not a finished methodology